KyleGalvin/collisionLib2d/README.md

 ## <a id="intersections"></a>Intersections

+For each of the 16 primitive shape pairings, one of 10 distinct algorithms can be invoked to determine if the two primitives intersect.

 ## <a id="partitioning"></a>Spatial Partitioning

 Basic QuadTree usage involves creating a new QuadTree and filling its space with IBoundingArea implementations.